SQL > SQL Commands >

 Note there is no comma after the last column selected.

-We will provide examples for each of the following three use cases:
+We will provide examples for each of the following four use cases:

 Let's use the following table to illustrate all three cases: